mjalalmaab/NanoLaneDetect/submission_report.md

 * fiding the slope for each line
 * filtering the lines with too horizental slopes (less than 20 deg)
 * extending the lines to reach to the botton of the image
+* appending all line with negative slope to left_lines and pos slope to right_lines
+* averaging x1, y1, x2, y2, among all left_lines and also right_lines

 ![alt text][image1]